Om Shivpuri

 Om Shivpuri (14 July 1938 – 15 October 1990) was an Indian theatre actor-director and character actor in Hindi films.

 A National School of Drama, New Delhi alumnus, Shivpuri became the first chief of the National School of Drama Repertory Company (1964) and one of its actors.
-He later founded an important theatre group of its era in New Delhi, Dishantar.
+He later founded Dishantar, an important theatre group of its era in New Delhi.

 Early life

 Born in Patiala, Om Shivpuri started his career by working at Jalandhar Radio Station, where Sudha Shivpuri (who later became his wife) was working at the time.

 Later, they joined National School of Drama, New Delhi and were trained under theatre doyen Ebrahim Alkazi.
-After graduating in 1963, they joined the newly formed, NSD Repertory Company as actors.
-Om Shivpuri was also the first chief of the NSD Repertory Company and remained so till 1976, when Manohar Singh followed him.
+After graduating in 1963, they joined the newly formed NSD Repertory Company as actors.
+Om Shivpuri was also the repertory company's first chief and remained so till 1976 when Manohar Singh followed him.